Andrew Benintendi Preview, Player Props: White Sox vs. Diamondbacks

-Andrew Benintendi -- with a slugging percentage of .306 in his past 10 games (including zero home runs) -- will be in action for the Chicago White Sox against the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on September 27 at 2:10 PM ET.
+On Thursday, Andrew Benintendi (.263 on-base percentage in past 10 games, 64 points below season-long percentage) and the Chicago White Sox play the Arizona Diamondbacks, whose starting pitcher will be Bryce Jarvis.
+First pitch is at 2:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4) against the Diamondbacks.
+He had a hitless performance in his last game (0-for-4) against the Diamondbacks.

 Sportsbook Promo Codes